 - Vodka or any other distilled spirit

 - Mason jars, infusion jars, or similar airtight jars with a wide mouth

 - Coffee filter, cheesecloth, or fine mesh strainer

-Choose Your Liquor and Flavor
+Choose Your Liquor

 For the best results, use fresh ingredients only.
 Dried herbs and spices are the exceptions and most make nice infusions.